-The largest of sinkholes near Imotski is Crveno Jezero – the largest karst landform in Dinaric mountains and one of the largest sinkholes in whole world.
+The largest of sinkholes near Imotski is Crveno Jezero – the largest karst landform in the Dinaric mountains and one of the largest sinkholes in the whole world.

 Color of the lake changes from green to dark blue, depending on the sky above it.

 Limestone walls rise over the average level of this lake 240 – 260 m tall, dwarfing the forest which grows around it.

 Total known depth of the sinkhole is approximately 530 m.
 Width of sinkhole – 450 – 500 m.

 Volume of this sinkhole (not a lake but a whole sinkhole) is estimated to be 25 – 30 million m³, the volume of the lake is at least 7 million m³.

 Diameter of the lake is some 200 m.
 The known depth of the lake is 280 – 290 m.
 Data about the depth of the lake are somewhat controversial.
 This can be easily explained – the level of the lake may change per 30 – 50 m.